markbirbeck/fotochrom-web-components/README.md

 # fotochrom-web-components

-A collection of [Fotochrom](http://github.com/markbirbeck/fotochrom) web components using Polymer.
+A collection of charting web components using Polymer.

 ## Components Implemented So Far

+* fotochrom-chart
+* fotochrom-bar
-* fotochrom-chart-scatter
+* fotochrom-line
-* fotochrom-chart-time-series
+* fotochrom-dot
-* fotochrom-plot-scatter
+* fotochrom-axis-x-label
-* fotochrom-plot-time-series
+* fotochrom-axis-horizontal